 A 2012 study conducted by the Centers for Disease Control and Prevention found that one out of every two Americans over the age of thirty suffers from gum disease.
-The study also showed that a staggering 70.1% of adults over the age of 65 suffer from periodontal disease, putting millions of Americans at a higher risk of tooth loss and serious systemic disease, such as diabetes, heart disease, cancer, and osteoporosis.
+The study also showed that a staggering 70.1% of adults over the age of 65 suffer from periodontal disease, putting millions of Americans at a higher risk of tooth loss and serious systemic diseases, such as diabetes, heart disease, cancer, and osteoporosis.

 Recent research has found that there is a definitive link between periodontal disease and genetics, which might help individuals to understand and reduce their risk.
 In fact, studies have shown that kids who have parents with periodontal disease are as much as 12 times more likely to test positive for the bacteria thought to be responsible for periodontal disease.
 Furthermore, researchers have found that up to 30% of the population falls into the category of being genetically susceptible, which is why everyone should take the time to understand the link between genetics and periodontal disease.